mastanca/webtask-workshop/README.md

 <img src="https://cloud.githubusercontent.com/assets/141124/26715476/bb686abc-472a-11e7-96d1-c0f9be65396a.png"/>

-Now open up the browser and paste that URL in your address bar and hit `return`.
+Now open up a seperate browser tab and paste that URL in your address bar and hit `return`.
 You'll see your Webtask return the anonymous result.

 ```javascript
 {